strukturag/libheif/README.md

 The program `heif` is a simple, minimal decoder that dumps the file structure to the console.

+## Compiling

+This library uses a standard autoconf/automake build system.
+After downloading, run `./autogen.sh` to build the configuration scripts, then call `./configure` and `make`.
+Make sure that you compile and install [libde265](https://github.com/strukturag/libde265) first, so that the configuration script will find this.
+Preferably, download the `frame-parallel` branch of libde265, as this uses a more recent API than version in the `master` branch.

 ## Compiling to JavaScript

 libheif can also be compiled to JavaScript using